Opened 11 years ago

 The exceptq packages that Rich or I distribute are based on the the DevCon sample code.

-The sources probably should have the copyright attributions updated to match the DevCon? license requirements.
+The sources probably should have the copyright attributions updated to match the DevCon license requirements.
 However, the sources released by IBM had no IBM copyright notations and both Rich and I neglected to add them.
 This is easy enough to rectify.
 The sources should probably also include license terms to avoid questions.
 A Mozilla style license or a GPL license is fine with me unless someone has a better idea.

-comment:6 Changed 10 years ago by dmik
+comment:6 by dmik, 10 years ago

 Resolution: wontfix